-We expect REITs to increase the depth of the Indian property market through a sound regulatory framework, which ensures transparency and high governance standards, and promotes regular monitoring of their performance.
+REITs and InvITs are expected to bring more robustness and increase the depth of the Indian property market through a sound regulatory framework, which ensures transparency and high governance standards, and promotes regular monitoring of their performance.

-The REIT and InvIT market is relatively nascent in India.
-However, with various enabling factors such as the growth of the economy and the middle-class population, and a concomitant need for housing as well as infrastructure, we are positive that the market for these investment vehicles will witness considerable growth at a continued pace, as we have seen with recent REITs and InvITs.
+The REIT and InvIT markets are flourishing in India.
+However, with various enabling factors such as the growth of the economy and the middle-class population, and a concomitant need for housing as well as infrastructure, we are positive that the market for these investment vehicles will continue to witness considerable growth at a steady pace, as we have seen with recent REITs and InvITs.